Skip to contents

 4 Multimodal integrated clustering

-The cells are clustered based on log ratio profiles with clusterMuscadet(), two methods are available:
+Cells are clustered based on their log ratio profiles using the clusterMuscadet() function.
+Two clustering strategies are currently available:

 set.seed(123)